Jon Burge: Special investigations

 The incident prompted the city to request the Inter-American Commission on Human Rights to allot the torture victims an hour-long hearing at their October 2005 session.

 On May 19, 2006, the court ruled that the city had to release the special report on torture accusations, as there was a compelling public interest in the material.
 Previous police investigations had not been publicly released.
 On June 20, 2006, the Illinois Supreme Court unblocked the release of the special report by Egan, which took 4 years and cost $17 million.
 In the end the group evaluated 148 cases.
 The investigation revealed that in three of the cases, prosecutors could have proved, beyond a reasonable doubt in court, that torture by the police had occurred; five former officers including Burge were involved.
 Half of the claims were deemed credible, but because the timing of the cases exceeded the statute of limitations for police abuse of suspects, no indictments were made.

 Daley and all law enforcement officials who had been deposed were excluded from the report.
 Among the final costs were $6.2 million for the investigation and $7 million to hire outside counsel for Burge and his cohort.
 Egan explained his report to the public with legal theories and federal jurisdiction issues.

 On the same day that the court ruled to release the special report, the 36th session of the United Nations Committee Against Torture issued its "Conclusions and recommendations of the Committee against Torture" report of the United States.
 The document states:

 The Committee is concerned at allegations of impunity of some of the State party's law-enforcement personnel in respect of acts of torture or cruel, inhuman or degrading treatment or punishment.
 The Committee notes the limited investigation and lack of prosecution in respect of the allegations of torture perpetrated in areas 2 and 3 of the Chicago Police Department (art.
 12).
 The State party should promptly, thoroughly and impartially investigate all allegations of acts of torture or cruel, inhuman or degrading treatment or punishment by law-enforcement personnel and bring perpetrators to justice, in order to fulfil its obligations under article 12 of the Convention.
 The State party should also provide the Committee with information on the ongoing investigations and prosecution relating to the above-mentioned case.

 Burge in Florida

 After being fired, Burge moved to Apollo Beach, Florida, a suburb of Tampa.
 He continued to receive a police pension as entitled under Illinois state law.
-In 1994, he bought his current wood-frame home for $154,000 and a 22 ft motorboat.
+In 1994, he bought a wood-frame home for $154,000 and a 22 ft motorboat.
 While a police officer, Burge had owned a 40 ft cabin cruiser named The Vigilante, which he maintained at Burnham Harbor.
 Upon retiring at full pension, he ran a fishing business in Florida.
 The precise amount of his pension is not a matter of public record, but he was eligible for 50% of his approximately $60,000 salary.